veyon/docs/admin/ldap.rst

 After the basic settings have been configured and tested, the environment settings can be processed.
 These settings define which trees hold objects and how particular object attributes are named.
-Using these parameters, Veyon can query the information needed from the LDAP-directory.
+Using these parameters, Veyon can query the information needed from the LDAP directory.

 Object Trees
 ++++++++++++

 :index:`Object Trees` are organizational and structural units, in which specific types of objects (users, groups, computers) reside.
-The corresponding CNs (Common Names) or OUs (:index:`Organizational Units`) must be entered in the respective input field, if *no Base-DN* is used.
+The corresponding CNs (Common Names) or OUs (:index:`Organizational Units`) must be entered in the respective input field, if *no Base DN* is used.
 Next to each input field there is a button to check the corresponding object tree.

 :index:`User Tree`
-	Enter the LDAP-tree (without Base-DN) the users (user objects) reside in.
+	Enter the LDAP tree (without Base DN) the users (user objects) reside in.
 	Typical examples are ``OU=Users`` or ``CN=Users``.

 :index:`Group Tree`
-	Enter the LDAP-tree (without Base-DN) the groups (group objects) reside in.
+	Enter the LDAP tree (without Base DN) the groups (group objects) reside in.
 	Typical examples are ``OU=Groups`` or ``CN=Groups``.

 :index:`Computer Tree`
-	Enter the LDAP-tree (without Base-DN) the computers (computer objects) reside in.
+	Enter the LDAP tree (without Base DN) the computers (computer objects) reside in.
 	Typical examples are ``OU=Computers`` or ``CN=Computers``.